On the enumeration of plane bipolar posets and transversal structures: Oriented planar maps and tandem walks in the quadrant

 Now we show that $X_r$ is a poset.
 Assume it has an inner face $f$ whose type has a zero entry.
 Only one entry is zero, since the underlying map is simple.
 Assume e.g. $f$ has type $(i,0)$ for some $i\geq 1$.
 Then there is a vertex $v$ in the interior of the left lateral path of $f$.
 By Condition~(T2), there is at least one blue edge $e$ in $f$ starting from $v$.
 Since there is no vertex in the interior of the right lateral path of $f$, no corner around $f$ can possibly have the ingoing part of $e$ so as to satisfy~(T2).
 Similarly, there can be no inner face of type $(0,j)$ for some $j\geq 1$.
 Hence, $X_r$ is a plane bipolar poset.
 It is similarly easy to check that, within each inner face $f$ of $X_r$, the blue edges have to go from the interior of the left lateral path to the interior of the right lateral path of $f$ (in order to have (T2) satisfied), and all faces within $f$ have to be of the five types shown in Figure~\ref{fig:five_lcdt_faces}. \end{proof}

-A transversal structure with only inner faces of degree $3$ is called \emph{triangulated}.
-As is known~\cite{kant1997regular}, transversal structures naturally arise as the dual to rectangular tilings, such that quadrangular faces in transversal structures correspond to ``degenerate" vertices in the tiling, where $4$ rectangles meet.
-This correspondence is illustrated in Figures~\ref{fig:rectangular} and~\ref{fig:rectangular_quad}.
+\begin{remark} Lemma~\ref{res:T:acyclic_poset} implies that a 4-outer map admitting a transversal structures has to have all its face-degrees in $\{3,4\}$.
+In the reverse direction, it is known that if a 4-outer map with triangular inner faces has no non-facial triangle, then it admits a transversal structure~\cite{he1993finding}.
+Such transversal structures are called \emph{triangulated}.
+As is also known~\cite{he1993finding}, transversal structures naturally arise as the dual to rectangular tilings, the quadrangular faces corresponding to ``degenerate" vertices in the tiling, where $4$ rectangles meet.
+This correspondence is illustrated in Figures~\ref{fig:rectangular} and~\ref{fig:rectangular_quad}. $\triangle$ \end{remark}

 As we are now going to show, transversal structures are bijectively related to certain decorated plane bipolar posets which we call T-transverse bipolar orientations (in doing this, we break the symmetry of the roles played by red edges and blue edges in transversal structures).
 Precisely, for a plane bipolar poset (with red edges), a \emph{transversal addition} consists in the planar addition of so-called \emph{transversal edges} (blue edges) in each inner face~$f$, each such edge directed from a vertex in the interior of the left lateral path to a vertex in the interior of the right lateral path of~$f$, such that after addition of these edges, all faces within~$f$ are of the types shown in~Figure~\ref{fig:five_lcdt_faces}.
 A~\emph{T-transverse bipolar orientation} is defined as a plane bipolar poset endowed with a transversal addition, see the left-part of Figure~\ref{fig:t-transverse_example} for an example.